carlosgdelv/Aztec-node-guide-for-home-stakers/README.md

 </table>

-## My personal PC specifications for Running a Node
+## Personal PC Specifications for Running a Node

 - **Processor (CPU)**